 Not every customer has the same potential for success with your SaaS application and sales opportunities, as a result, are not equal.
 It makes sense to focus on the buyers who are going to benefit the most from your application while moving away from bad-fit customers who are likely to churn and generate negative word of mouth.

 Customer success can be of great help during the buyer journey and actively support sales to drive revenue by establishing an Ideal Customer Profile (ICP) with characteristics that may include vertical, employee headcount, revenue, region, size of customer base, and technology — making it more likely to close deals.
 What’s more, this initial step filtering for companies representing a perfect fit for your solution can then facilitate the CS roles in the customer success journey.
+If you already have a good customer success software in place, product and user data from it should help you as you work to understand those good-fit/bad-fit customers.

 Role in Onboarding & Adoption